 Rather than a single simulation format, the platform gives programs the flexibility to deploy targeted cases by competency and stage of training, mirroring how clinical readiness actually develops across a residency year.
 Programs can assign:

-- Clinical reasoning cases that build task prioritization across multiple patients — helping residents build a sense of sick vs not-sick on a busy patient board.
+- Clinical reasoning cases that build task prioritization across multiple patients — helping residents develop a sense of sick vs not-sick on a busy patient board.

 The result is a board prep strategy that isn't front-loaded into a pre-exam sprint.
 Programs can build clinical mastery continuously across training years.